vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
-- 2.4.0 beta_4:
+- 2.4.0 master:
   - Special winter theme added.
 Activate with ICON_COLLECTION=2 in userConfig.h.
+  - Added support for a customizable screen-saver (#define ENABLE_SCREEN_SAVER)
   - Overwrite Version info at boot time via OVERWRITE_VERSION_DISPLAY_TEXT in userConfig.h.
-- 2.4.0 beta_3:
+  - Added power-off countdown to hint the user when the maschine is going to shutdown (ENABLE_POWER_OFF_COUNTDOWN) (Silvia 5E)
+  - Power-off countdown starts 5min before shutdown.
   - Bugfix: Fix brew detection (OnlyPid)
-  - alpha code: initial infos about how to add a case with hardware-buttons to control basic settings directly at maschine.
-- 2.4.0 beta_2:
-  - No power-off countdown when brewing.
-  - Power-off countdown starts 5min before shutdown.
-  - (OnlyPid) Fix: End of BrewTimer correctly displayed.
+  - Bugfix: End of BrewTimer correctly displayed (OnlyPid)
-- 2.4.0 beta_1:
-  - Bugfix: Missing defs when MQTT_ENABLE=2
-- 2.4.0 beta_0:
-  - Added support for a customizable screen-saver (#define ENABLE_SCREEN_SAVER)
-  - (Silvia 5E) Added power-off countdown to hint the user when the maschine is going to shutdown (ENABLE_POWER_OFF_COUNTDOWN)
+  - Bugfix: No power-off countdown when brewing.
-  - (alpha) Intitial support for an user-menu (ENABLE_USER_MENU/pinBrewButton)
   - Move display stuff into separate files
+  - alpha code: Intitial support for an user-menu (ENABLE_USER_MENU/pinBrewButton)
+  - alpha code: Initial infos about how to add a case with hardware-buttons to control basic settings directly at maschine.
 - 2.3.0 master:
   - PID is completely auto-tuned and should work flawlessly after a few starts.
 No need to configure PID any longer.
   - Bleeding-Edge settings can be configured remotely without requiring a running service (blynk, mqtt-server) running in your network or internet.
 (No extra raspi required)